cookies-xor-cream/HugoTest/content/posts/poetry/etymology-of-lastique.md

 ---

 I sleep with my arms crossed
-And my hands entwined,
+and my hands entwined,
-My ulnar nerve's stretched out
+ny ulnar nerve's stretched out
-Into a zero width line.
+into a zero width line.

 I wouldn't call it elastic,
 I don't think that that's quite true,
-It's less like the tire off your cars,
+it's less like the tire off your cars,
-And more like the sole of your shoes.
+and more like the sole of your shoes.

 But I say to myself,
-Like its vulcanised truth,
+like its vulcanised truth,
-That my wrists don't burn,
+that my wrists don't burn,
-And my right arm doesn't shoot.
+and my right arm doesn't shoot.

-"Shooting pain?
-Ugh,
+*"Shooting pain?
+Ugh,*
-Wouldn't call it that really".
+*Wouldn't call it that really".*
 "Then how do you define it
 Please tell me exactly".

-"I sleep wrong;
+*"I sleep wrong;*
-Please save the talk
+*Please save the talk*
-Hold your mouth
+*Hold your mouth*
-And tie your tongue"
+*And tie your tongue".*